searfmat/searfmat/README.md

  ### Hello!

 I am currently a junior computer science BS student at the University of Delaware.
 Concentration in systems and networks.
-I am interested in firmware and embedded systems engineering.

 ### Current projects
 - Working with [Zephyr](https://github.com/zephyrproject-rtos/zephyr)